mindriddler/discord-bot/README.md

 ## Description

-This is a discord bot that currently only has one functionality
+This is a discord bot that currently has a few functionalities
-* ChatGPT
+* OpenAI ChatGPT
+* Able to show a schedule

 ## Usage

-Once the ChatGPT Discord Bot is running in your server, you can interact with it using the following methods:
+Once the Discord Bot is running in your server, you can interact with it using the following methods:

 1. Use a specific command: `/command_name arguments`